 One of the reasons surfing on the Gold Coast is so great is because it’s a very safe place to surf.
 However, it’s still best to know the potential hazards before entering the water.

-- If you haven’t surfed before, go to a surfing school and get lessons.
+- If you haven’t surfed before, go to a surfing school and get lessons (see below).
 Qualified instructors know the conditions, the use of ‘soft’ surfboards, and the safety lessons you will get from experienced local surfers are invaluable.

 - Read the conditions and know your limits.
 When the surf is big, there will be a rip current somewhere in between where the waves are breaking along the beach.
 Experienced surfers know how to use these currents, inexperienced surfers often panic when caught in one.

 - If the point breaks are pumping and you’re an inexperienced surfer, go somewhere else or just watch from the beach.
 At Snapper Rocks, with a hundred plus hungry surf nuts who live for these conditions, you are not going to get a wave.
 In fact, if you’re further in along the break you’ll be lucky to see a wave without a pro surfer on it.

 - Never drop-in on another surfer here (or anywhere) or get in their way.
 If someone’s already riding a wave, it’s theirs.
 It’s frustrating, but if it’s that crowded, go to another beach.